Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Ranking Functions

-Compared to subset-monotonicity, monotonicity is weaker and includes more ranking functions.
-To see this, note that monotonicity is implied if $|X_1|=|X_2|$ in \Cref{def:smonotone}.
-Intuitively, monotonicity does not allow us to reuse the ordering of larger (than size-one) subsets of elements when we use them to assemble larger subsets.
-Indeed, the Threshold Algorithm always makes comparisons either between individual elements or between complete solutions.
-On the other hand, DP and our any-$k$ algorithms require the ability to meaningfully compare partial solutions (suffixes).
+\introparagraph{Subset-Monotonicity} We remind the reader that \smonotonicity allows us to compare two (sub)sets of elements ($w(Y_1) \preceq w(Y_2)$) to infer their order when they are extended with the same (sub)set $X$ (\Cref{def:smonotone}).
+Compared to holistic-monotonicity, \smonotonicity is a stricter property that fewer ranking functions satisfy.
+To see this, notice that holistic-monotonicity is implied if $|Y_1|=|Y_2|=1$.
+Intuitively, holistic-monotonicity does not allow us to rely on the ordering of larger (than size-one) sets of elements when we assemble larger sets.
+Indeed, the Threshold Algorithm~\cite{fagin03} always makes comparisons either between individual elements or between complete solutions.
+On the other hand, DP and our any-$k$ algorithms require the ability to meaningfully compare partial solutions (prefixes or suffixes).